How to Clean a Shower Drain Without Harsh Chemicals

 Shower drains clog because they're the lowest point in your plumbing—hair, soap scum, and mineral deposits settle there and tangle into a plug that slows water to a trickle.
 Most people reach for commercial drain cleaners, which work fast but damage old pipes, corrode metal fittings, and leave toxic residue that lingers in your home.
 The baking soda and vinegar method works differently.
 It's a physical and chemical reaction that breaks apart buildup, clears clogs, and leaves your drain flowing freely without any of the downsides.
 This approach takes a little longer than pour-and-wait chemical solutions, but it actually works better on the kinds of clogs you get in shower drains.
 It's also cheaper, safer to store, and gentle enough to use monthly as preventive maintenance.
 You probably have everything you need in your kitchen already.

-- Remove visible hair and debris.
+- Fish Out Surface Blockage.
 Use a drain stick or bent wire to fish out any hair, soap chunks, or visible gunk sitting at the drain opening.
 Pull it up and out—don't push it further down.
 This clears the way for the chemical reaction to reach the actual clog below.

-- Boil and pour water down the drain.
+- Melt the Soap Crust.
 Heat a kettle of water until it's actively boiling.
 Pour the entire kettle slowly down the drain in a steady stream.
 This loosens old soap buildup and gives you a head start on breaking apart the clog.

-- Add baking soda to the drain.
+- Load the Base Layer.
 Measure out one-half cup of baking soda and pour it directly down the drain.
 Use a funnel if you have one to keep it from spilling on the tub.
 The baking soda will sit in the drain and wait for the next step.

-- Pour vinegar down after the baking soda.
+- Ignite the Fizz.
 Pour one cup of white vinegar slowly down the drain immediately after the baking soda.
 You'll hear fizzing and see the reaction happening—that's the chemical action breaking apart the clog.
 Plug the drain with a wet cloth or stopper to keep the reaction contained and force it downward.

-- Wait and let the reaction work.
+- Let Chemistry Work.
 Leave the drain plugged for 30 minutes without running water or touching it.
 The fizzing continues for a few minutes, then the reaction keeps working chemically, breaking down grease and mineral deposits.
 Patience here beats rushing to the next step.

-- Flush the drain with hot water.
+- Blast Away Debris.
 After 30 minutes, remove the plug and pour another kettle of boiling water slowly down the drain.
 The hot water flushes out the dissolved clog and any remaining baking soda residue.
 You should feel the water draining faster than it was before.

-- Run water for one minute to confirm flow.
+- Verify Full Drainage.
 Turn on the shower and let it run normally for a full minute while watching the water drain.
 The water should disappear quickly without pooling around your feet.
 This confirms the clog is gone and the drain is clear.